emaicus/Rangers-and-Ruffians/races.md

 Elves are the most magical of the races.
 Forest-dwellers with long lives, elves spend their days practicing magic and honing their skills.
 **Standings:** Natural Allegiances/Enemies: Elves tolerate humans and dwarves, and hate goblins and orcs.
 ##### Abilities:
-  * Sleepless: Elves can go days without sleeping, allowing them to keep watch long into the night.
+  * Sleepless: Elves can rest without sleeping for one day, allowing them to keep watch long into the night.
   * Dark Vision: You can see well in the dark.
-  * Wink Wink, Nudge Nudge: You can influence men and halflings with their beauty.
+  * Wink Wink, Nudge Nudge: Due to your beauty, you have advantage on charisma checks when dealing with races that find you attractive.
   * Winged feet: You have incredible endurance.

 ##### Stats: